Open Educational Resources

 Selecting textbooks and other resources for classes is a key responsibility of faculty, and picking the ones that match the instructor's goals and help students learn is a challenging task.
 But price is rarely considered in this decision making process.
 The goal of this site is to help students and faculty alike understand the importance of and process for considering price as one factor in selecting textbooks.
 Reducing price, sometimes all the way to $0, can improve quality, equity and student learning, as supported by the research of Robinson, Fischer, Wiley, and Hilton (2014).
 So read on, and learn how to make this happen!

 Open Textbook Network

 The University of Maryland Libraries is also a member of the Open Textbook Network (OTN), an alliance of higher education institutions working to improve access, affordability and academic success using open textbooks.
 Hundreds of open textbooks are available through the network’s online library that can be downloaded for no cost or printed at low cost.
-As a member of OTN, the UMD Libraries is offering workshops where faculty can receive a small stipend for writing a review of an existing open textbook in their field.
-Contact email@example.com for more information about the workshops.
+As a member of OTN, the UMD Libraries is offering workshops where faculty can receive an incentive for writing a review of an existing open textbook in their field.
+Contact firstname.lastname@example.org for more information about the workshops.